 President Donald Trump plans to name David Kautter as acting IRS commissioner when John Koskinen’s term expires in November.

 The IRS issued the annual revenue procedure that updates the almost 60 tax provisions that must be adjusted for inflation each year.

-The IRS released the 2018 annual inflation-adjusted amounts that apply to health savings accounts.
+The IRS released the inflation-adjusted amounts that apply to pension and 401(k) plans for 2018.

 This filing season will be the first time the IRS has enforced this requirement and will not accept tax returns that omit this information.

 To ease the regulatory burden on partnerships, the IRS announced that it is eliminating the requirement that partnership elections under Sec.
 754 be signed by a partner.

 Treasury said it intended to withdraw the Sec.
 2704 valuation discount regulations and portions of the Sec.
 385 corporate inversion regulations.

 Republican leadership released a tax reform framework that calls for fewer individual tax brackets, a lower corporate tax rate, and elimination of many tax deductions.

 The IRS issued its annual updates of per-diem rates for use in substantiating expenses when traveling away from home on or after Oct.
 1.